 Over the years, many owners and employees have experienced the following manifestations:

-The disembodied male voice has been heard, speaking from the empty dining room areas.
+A disembodied male voice has been heard, speaking from the empty dining room areas.

 Glasses and bar items move by themselves.

-Perhaps the owners and staff have felt a friendly male presence, perhaps complete with cold spots, observing with a fatherly eye the working of this business.
+Perhaps the owners and staff have felt a friendly male presence, complete with cold spots, observing with a fatherly eye the working of this business.